The Persistence of Neural Collapse Despite Low-Rank Bias: The deep unconstrained feature model

-While the DNC structure is optimal for $L=1$, it generally ceases to be optimal when $L \geq 2$.
-This is summarized in the following theorem.
+While the DNC structure is optimal for $L=1$ \cite{zhu2021geometric}, it generally ceases to be optimal when $L \geq 2$.

-\textbf{Theorem 1:} \textit{Consider the linear CE DUFM, described in Equation (1), with $d \geq K$.
+\textbf{Theorem 1:} \textit{Consider the deep linear UFM with network width $d \geq K$.
 If $K \geq 4, L \geq 3$, or $K \geq 6, L=2$, then no solution with DNC structure can be a global minimum.}

-This theorem is proven by leveraging a specific low-rank structure observed in experiments.
-The DNC solution is fully characterized up to a choice of scale; it is shown that even when this scale is optimized, the low-rank solution at the same scale will outperform DNC, and so the optimal low-rank solution also outperforms DNC.
-The proof details are provided in Appendix B.2.
-It is also worth noting this theorem seem to disagree with results reported in Dang et al. \cite{Dang2023NeuralCI}, who considered a similar model, but with a bias term included.
-We explain why their method does not apply to this model following the proof of Theorem 1 in Appendix B.2.
+This result is proven by leveraging a low-rank structure observed in experiments.
+While the DNC structure is given by $Z \propto S \otimes 1_n^T$, the low-rank structure we analyze, when $K$ is even, takes the form

+We show that, when the scales are set equal, the low-rank solution outperforms the DNC solution.

-This theorem indicates that the $L=1$ case, known as the UFM, does not fully capture the behavior of deep neural networks, as the optimal structure in the UFM does not extend to the last layer of our model.
-While the proof uses a specific structure, the reason for such solutions is due to the low-rank bias.
-This will be clarified further in the next two theorems.
-Consequently, this model is sophisticated enough to capture the observation of Sukenik et al., which was also seen to occur in real networks.
-Note that in this model, DNC and NC are equivalent due to the alignment between the linear layers, so this result actually rules out the original NC phenomenon in these models.
-This is similarly implied for the MSE case by the numerical experiments in Sukenik et al. \cite{sukenik2024neural}, though with full non-linearity it is challenging to prove.
+Theorem 1 highlights that the $L=1$ case, known as the UFM, fails to capture the full behavior of deep networks, as its optimal structure does not generalize to the last layer in deeper models.
+While the proof relies on a specific structure, the underlying cause is a low-rank bias, which is further explored in the next two theorems.
+Furthermore, since DNC and NC are equivalent in our model due to layer alignment, this result also rules out the original NC phenomenon.

-While Theorem 1 excludes the DNC solution as a global optimum of the linear CE DUFM, it turns out we can also exclude any fixed structure that has a higher rank than necessary to fit the data, provided the number of layers is sufficiently large.
+We can extend Theorem 1 further: any fixed structure whose rank exceeds the minimal rank required to fit the data is also suboptimal when the number of layers $L$ is sufficiently large.
 To formalize this, we introduce the following definition.